Retinal Vein Occlusion

 Retinal vein occlusion does not always require medical or surgical intervention; for many people, useful vision returns without any treatment.
 There currently is no way to reverse or clear blood vessel blockage.
 However, there are ways to treat the complications associated with retinal vein occlusion.
 For example, laser treatment can help to reduce the swelling, or prevent the growth of new abnormal blood vessels.
 Another way to limit the growth of new blood vessels is through the injection of anti-vascular endothelial growth factor drugs.
 Corticosteroid drugs can also be injected into the eye to control swelling that could lead to edema.

-Regular appointments with a retina specialist are recommended to monitor the condition and watch for any changes.
+Regular appointments with an ophthalmologist are recommended to monitor the condition and watch for any changes.
 People that have been diagnosed with another blood vessel disease or that are at a high risk for developing one should be diligent about managing their condition.
 Taking medications as prescribed, following a healthy diet and regularly exercising are essential to support optimal health and avoid conditions such as retinal vein occlusion.

 Have you been diagnosed with diabetes, high cholesterol or high blood pressure?
 Hopefully you are staying on top of your eye health with regular exams.
-If an exam has turned up any problems with your retina, including retinal vein occlusion, our team of retina specialists can help you explore your treatment options.
+If an exam has turned up any problems with your retina, including retinal vein occlusion, we can help you explore your treatment options.
 Please contact us today to request an appointment.